 No more than three absences from practices are allowed for any reason; otherwise the semester will not be credited.
 Missed sessions must be reported to the teacher the week after.
 There are no extra practices.
-Absence from the exam must be certified at the head of department or course director within 3 working days.
+Absence from the exam must be certified at the Head of the Department or Course Director within 3 working days.